joshuaunderwood7/hsBF/README.md

 The machine is supposed to be able to go forward or backward infinitely.
 And each memory location stores (big i) Integers.

-Realisticly, the integers and memory is limeted by the computer this is running on.
+Realisticly, the integers and memory is limited by the computer this is running on.